Particular/docs.particular.net/monitoring/metrics/install-plugin.md

 Note: Make sure that the `InstanceId` value is logically unique and human readable.

-A human readable value can be passed like in the following example:
+A human readable value can be passed in the following example:

 snippet: SendMetricDataToServiceControlHostId